 We envision a world where the benefits of yoga and mindfulness are available to all – regardless of age, race, gender, sexual orientation, ability or class.

-THAY partners with community organizations within Harlem and Upper Manhattan that serve residents facing emotional, physical or social trauma.
+THAY partners with community organizations within Harlem, Upper Manhattan and Washington, DC that serve residents facing emotional, physical or social trauma.
 We provide yoga, breathing and mindfulness programs to nonprofits to support their existing missions and build bridges of understanding among neighbors.
-We also provide these same techniques to those who police our neighborhoods.
-We believe this work creates space and clarity in the day-to-day interactions between police and members of our community.
+We believe this work creates space and clarity in the day-to-day interactions between members of our community.

 - The Bridge – offers a comprehensive range of evidence-based rehabilitative services, including mental health and substance abuse treatment, housing, vocational training, and job placement, healthcare, education, and creative arts therapies.